-Former Lynyrd Skynyrd drummer Artimus Pyle, the “Wild Man of Southern Rock,” is publishing his memoir in October 2017 through Backbeat Books/Hal Leonard.
+Former Lynyrd Skynyrd drummer Artimus Pyle, the “Wild Man of Southern Rock,” is publishing his memoir in 2018 through Backbeat Books/Hal Leonard.
 Street Survivor: Keeping the Beat in Lynyrd Skynyrd will be available in all good book stores, and at Amazon.
+The book was originally scheduled for publication in October 2017, but it has been delayed pending resolution of unrelated litigation pitting Artimus and Cleopatra Films against Judy Van Zant.

 Some previously unpublished photos are included in the book, courtesy of Nuthin’ Fancy engineer Dave Evans and the band’s British minder Sally Arnold.
 I have a lot more unpublished Skynyrd and family photos that I wanted to include, but there was no room.
 Here’s one.
 It’s of Artimus’ extremely handsome maternal grandfather, Guy Williams, as a young man: